 - Lough Boora Discovery Park; Co Offaly

 Other areas on the edges of our bogs that provide access and information to the public are

 - Clara Bog Interpretive Centre; Clara, Co Offaly

 You can find out more about our future plans for Bord na Móna’s land holding in our Land & Property section.

-Lough Boora Parklands is probably our best known public amenity, situated on bogs that were industrially harvested for milled peat for over 50 years.
+Lough Boora Discovery Park is probably our best known public amenity, situated on bogs that were industrially harvested for milled peat for over 50 years.
 Now, instead of fuel for electricity generation, they provide a safe habitat for a wide variety of flora and fauna, as well as many amenities for the public.
-Some of the things you’ll find at Lough Boora Parklands are:
+Some of the things you’ll find at Lough Boora Discovery Park are:

 - off-road walks, extending for 50km